karupanerura/TOML-Parser/README.md

 In my point of view, it's very difficult to maintain `TOML::from_toml` because -so far as I understand- there's some issues.

 Specifically, for example, `TOML::from_toml` doesn't interpret correctly in some cases.
 In addition, it reports wrong line number when the error occurs.
 (This is because `TOML::from_toml` deletes the comments and blank lines before it parses.)

 I conclude that `TOML::from_toml` has an architectural feet, and that's why I came to an idea of re-creating another implementation in order to solve the problem.

 I believe that this is much easier than taking other solutions.

-In Japanese:

-    私はTOML::from_tomlのメンテナンスは非常に困難だと思います。
-    また、私の知る限りではTOML::from_tomlにはいくつかの問題があります。

-    具体的には、TOML::from_tomlはいくつかのケースで正しく解釈出来ません。
-    また、エラーが起きたときに、その行数が正しく報告されません。
-    （なぜなら、TOML::from_tomlはパーズの前にコメントや空行を削除しているからです。）

-    TOML::from_tomlにはアーキテクチャ的な欠陥があると思います。
-    私はこの問題を解決するために別の実装を作り直す事にしました。
-    これが他の解決方法より簡単だと思ったからです。

 # METHODS